How to Write an Analytical Essay

 If you ever take an English literature class, you will be asked to write a literary analysis at some point.

-A literary analysis asks you to critically engage a work of literature—the primary source text.
+A literary analysis asks you to critically engage a work of literatureβthe primary source text.

 However, you may also be asked to include secondary sources in your literary analysis.
 Secondary sources are scholarly articles that analyze the same primary source text.
 In the field of literature, secondary sources are referred to as literary criticism.
+Peer-reviewed journals, academic book chapters, and database-sourced essays from platforms like JSTOR or your university library are all reliable places to find quality secondary sources for a literary analysis.

 In a literary analysis, you will look for things like: